Statistical Inference for Model Parameters in Stochastic Gradient Descent: Abstract

 \section{Abstract}

 The stochastic gradient descent (SGD) algorithm has been widely used in statistical estimation for large-scale data due to its computational and memory efficiency.
-While most existing work focuses on the convergence of the objective function or the error of the obtained solution, we investigate the problem of statistical inference of the true model parameters based on SGD.
-To this end, we propose two consistent estimators of the asymptotic covariance of the average iterate from SGD: (1) an intuitive plug-in estimator and (2) a computationally more efficient batch-means estimator, which only uses the iterates from SGD.
-As the SGD process forms a time-inhomogeneous Markov chain, our batch-means estimator with carefully chosen increasing batch sizes generalizes the classical batch-means estimator designed for time-homogenous Markov chains.
-The proposed batch-means estimator is of independent interest, which can be potentially used for estimating the covariance of other time-inhomogeneous Markov chains.
+While most existing works focus on the convergence of the objective function or the error of the obtained solution, we investigate the problem of statistical inference of true model parameters based on SGD when the population loss function is strongly convex and satisfies certain smoothness conditions.
+Our main contributions are two-fold.
+First, in the fixed dimension setup, we propose two consistent estimators of the asymptotic covariance of the average iterate from SGD: (1) a plug-in estimator, and (2) a batch-means estimator, which is computationally more efficient and only uses the iterates from SGD.
 Both proposed estimators allow us to construct asymptotically exact confidence intervals and hypothesis tests.

-We further discuss an extension to conducting inference based on SGD for high-dimensional linear regression.
-Using a variant of the SGD algorithm, we construct a debiased estimator of each regression coefficient that is asymptotically normal.
-This gives a one-pass algorithm for computing both the sparse regression coefficient estimator and confidence intervals, which is computationally attractive and applicable to online data.
+Second, for high-dimensional linear regression, using a variant of the SGD algorithm, we construct a debiased estimator of each regression coefficient that is asymptotically normal.
+This gives a one-pass algorithm for computing both the sparse regression coefficients and confidence intervals, which is computationally attractive and applicable to online data.